The Grands Prix de la Création de la Ville de Paris are changing!

 The Prix Accessoires Mode, in partnership with ADC, recognizes emerging and established accessories projects (leather goods, shoes, gloves, belts, etc.).

-in the jewelry and fashion jewelry sectors.
+The Prix Accessoires Bijoux is open to accessory projects in the jewelry and fashion jewelry sectors.
 This prize is created in partnership with Francéclat.

 An endowment of 18,000 euros is awarded to the winners.
 Each prize is endowed with 8,000 euros by the City of Paris, and supplemented via the Fonds pour les Ateliers de Paris by private partners: Fédération Française du Prêt à Porter Féminin, ADC, Groupe Galeries Lafayette, ESMOD, Roger Pradier, Victoire, Groupe Galia and Francéclat.

-In addition to the prize money, the winners will benefit from visibility offered by media partners and associates: Première Classe, Paris Design Week, Maison&Objet, Alliance France Design, Ipocamp, Intramuros, Fashion Network, AD Magazine, La Gazette Drouot, The Good Goods, GOODMOODS, PAUL.E, Gestes, Process Magazine, MODEM, Silhouette, Eyes on Talents, FORMAE, IDEAT, Beau Magazine, Palais Galliera and Campus Design et Métiers d'Art.
+In addition to the prize money, the winners will benefit from visibility offered by media partners and associates: Première Classe, Paris Design Week, Maison&Objet, Alliance France Design, Ipocamp, Intramuros, Fashion Network, AD Magazine, La Gazette Drouot, The Good Goods, GOODMOODS, PAUL.E, Collectible, Gestes, Process Magazine, MODEM, Silhouette, Eyes on Talents, FORMAE, IDEAT, Beau Magazine, Palais Galliera and Campus Design et Métiers d'Art.

 Conditions of participation